shse13/cadavre_exquis/README.md

 ## Image generation
 There are three types of image generation available.
 All use StableDiffusionModelXL.
 All three pipelines deliver the first image with the function `first_img(word)`, using a text-to-image model.
 This first image is then used as input for the rest of the generation, using an image-to-image model.
+The final functions below cover all the steps and deliver the output of each kind of Exquisite Corpse.

 1. `gif_pipeline(prompt, with_text=False)` generates a 1024x1024 image per word of the prompt.
 The generated image is used as input of the next iteration.
 Each picture is saved and a .gif is created with all pictures.
 + The function `add_text_to_image(image_path, text)` adds the title of the image on it, to facilitate the understanding of the gif.
 Font, font size and placement can be modified.
 It **overwrites** the original filename.